ThomasErhel/ml5-boilerplate-0.4.3-with-p5/README.md

-# ml5-boilerplate: with p5.js
+# ml5-sentiment: with p5.js

-A basic html, css, javascript boilerplate for working building a project with ml5.js
+Interactive text sentiment analysis with score and result

 # getting started